-Due to large scale closure of stores owing to the lock-down enforced by different governments, apparel sales for Bangladesh have plummeted, leading to brands postponing or cancelling orders.
-Bangladesh Garments Manufacturers and Exporters’ Association (BGMEA) have claimed that USD 1.5 billion worth of orders have already been cancelled or put on hold by the buyers.
+Due to the large-scale closure of stores owing to the lock-down enforced by different governments, apparel sales for Bangladesh have plummeted, leading to brands postponing or canceling orders.
+Bangladesh Garments Manufacturers and Exporters Association (BGMEA) has claimed that USD 1.5 billion worth of orders have already been canceled or put on hold by the buyers.

 Global production of Cotton is largely dominated by India, China, the US, Pakistan, and Brazil.

-The fall in cotton demand from China has led to demand-supply mismatch.
-Along with this, decrease in yarn exports for India to China will mean an even greater excess supply of yarn and lower prices in the international market.
-Raw (unginned) cotton in the Gondal (Gujarat) market shed almost 10 per cent to trade at Rs 4,280 a quintal in the first week of March from a level of Rs 4,755 a month ago.
-Cotton yarn lost 2-3 per cent over the last one month, while synthetic yarn declined by 4-5 percent during the past one month, following a fall in crude prices.
+The fall in cotton demand from China has led to a demand-supply mismatch.
+Along with this, a decrease in yarn exports for India to China will mean an even greater excess supply of yarn and lower prices in the international market.
+Raw (unginned) cotton in the Gondal (Gujarat) market shed almost 10 percent to trade at Rs 4,280 a quintal in the first week of March from a level of Rs 4,755 a month ago.
+Cotton yarn lost 2-3 percent over the last one month, while synthetic yarn declined by 4-5 percent during the past one month, following a fall in crude prices.

-While countries that have incorporated some form of automation in their apparel industries maybeare slightly cushioned from this impact, countries such as Bangladesh maywill suffer greatly given its apparel and textiles sector.
+While countries that have incorporated some form of automation in their apparel industries may be slightly cushioned from this impact, countries such as Bangladesh may suffer greatly given their apparel and textiles sector.

 With China’s situation being on the road to recovery, it will require at least the first half of 2020 to bring itself back to pre-outbreak capacity levels.

-With the goal of full recovery to pre-pandemic levels, seeming to be a process that might stretch beyond 2020,tThe question then remains of how long global buyers are willing to wait before looking to other sourcing markets or opting to near-shore supply.
+With the goal of full recovery to pre-pandemic levels, seeming to be a process that might stretch beyond 2020, the question then remains of how long global buyers are willing to wait before looking to other sourcing markets or opting to near-shore supply.

 As can be judged by the fast-fashion cycle, COVID-19 since being declared a pandemic (in early March), has not yet spanned the cumulative of the Sell-in and Production Delivery Phases for the average global brand.
 Thus a hypothetical cut-off point for these companies has likely not been reached as to when they will switch supply sources.

 Bangladesh’s overdependence on apparel export might prove to be its Achilles heel.
-Large scale order cancellation and deferment is causing a liquidity crisis across the sector, prompting the BGMEA President to appeal for support, both from international buyers and the government.
-The government has responded by announcing a stimulus plan of BDT 5,000 crore, explicitly geared towards the export led sectors.
-The primary goal of the stimulus package is to protect jobs, facilitate regular salary payment and ensure survival of the financially weak apparel factories.
+Large-scale order cancellation and deferment are causing a liquidity crisis across the sector, prompting the BGMEA President to appeal for support, both from international buyers and the government.
+The government has responded by announcing a stimulus plan of BDT 5,000 crore, explicitly geared towards the export-led sectors.
+The primary goal of the stimulus package is to protect jobs, facilitate regular salary payment and ensure the survival of the financially weak apparel factories.
 Details of the plan are still being worked out and timely deployment of the fund would be imperative to stabilize the sector.

 This article was originally published on March 29th, 2020.

-Zahedul Amin, Co-founder and Director and Sartaz Zahir, Content Writer at LightCastle Partners, has co-authored the write-up.
+Zahedul Amin, Co-founder & Director, and Sartaz Zahir, Content Writer at LightCastle Partners, have co-authored the write-up.
 For further clarifications, contact here: [email protected]